 The scene was a jumble of bodies, legs, tusks, and trunks like a slow-moving subway platform at rush hour, that would materialize and then fade into the haze.

 A tiny baby, a few months old at best and barely knee-high to the other elephants, tried to eat some grass, only to have his trunk betray him as it flipped around like a wet noodle.

-After a few attempts I wanted desperately to jump out of the jeep and pick it for him but I figured that wouldn’t go over well with the rest of the herd.
+After a few attempts I wanted desperately to jump out of the jeep and pick it up for him but I figured that wouldn’t go over well with the rest of the herd.
 Moments later, an egret landed in front of him and he was mesmerized.
-He forgot all about the grass.

 It never ceased to amaze me how elephants could virtually disappear in the marshes.
 Between the height of the vegetation and the depth of the water, sometimes it was only the ever-present egrets that perched on their backs that gave them away.
 The elephants slowly powered through the water with ease, carving channels into the greenery as they ate their fill.

-Animals fight with each other all the time, sometimes they’re playing, other times it’s a competition for dominance.
-On this trip, we saw plenty of both: zebras, wildebeests, elephant, even egrets duking it out.
+Animals fight with each other all the time, sometimes they’re playing, and other times it’s a competition for dominance.
+On this trip, we saw plenty of both: zebras, wildebeests, elephants, and even egrets duking it out.
 Sometimes it was intensely combative while other times it was like watching puppies wrestle.
 Every time, it was highly entertaining.

 If you’ve ever tried to photograph birds in flight you know it’s not an easy task—especially when they flit about at lightning speed.
 I had very little luck on my safaris before Amboseli, but a pair of sweet little bee-eaters took pity on me.
 They perched themselves on a tree branch and used it as a home base.
 If one flew away it would return a few seconds later.